ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 {% note info "Note" %}

-Rich paths should be in single quotes for proper parsing in baseh.
+Rich paths should be in single quotes for proper parsing in bash.
 Quotes are omitted below.

 {% endnote %}